rosaak/pdf_to_md_snakemake/README.md

 ## Notes

 - **Apple Silicon** — the pipeline forces `AcceleratorDevice.CPU` to avoid a PyTorch MPS `float64` crash in the Docling layout model.
-This has no meaningful speed impact for typical document sizes.
+No meaningful speed impact for typical document sizes.
 - **Duplicate image names** — if two PDFs produce a PNG with the same filename, the second is renamed `<stem>__<source_dir>.png` rather than silently overwriting the first.
 - **Partial failures** — if Docling fails on individual pages it logs warnings but still writes the `.md`; check `logs/` for details.
 - **Re-running** — Snakemake tracks which `.md` files already exist and skips completed jobs.
 To force a full re-run: `snakemake --cores 4 --forceall`